Their president is hospitalized, but that hasn’t changed their view of the coronavirus

 He still plans to vote for Trump on Nov.
 3 — “if he’s still living,” he said jokingly, in a way that made clear he did not think the president could die of the coronavirus.

-When Trump first announced his diagnosis in a tweet, some Trump supporters didn’t want to believe their leader was capable of becoming sick.
+When Trump first announced his diagnosis in a tweet, some of his supporters didn’t want to believe their leader was capable of becoming sick.
 In pro-Trump Facebook groups, some wondered if the president’s test result was a false one, while others emphasized early reports that Trump’s symptoms were mild.
 Others circulated baseless conspiracy theories that they seemed to find more believable than the president falling ill.

 Trump has long presented himself as invincible, and his supporters often describe his stamina and strength in terms otherwise reserved for Greek gods.
 Vendors outside his rallies sell T-shirts and banners depicting the president shirtless, ripped and muscled.
 Trump often brags about his health and genes, and he has gleefully mocked the health of his political rivals, ridiculing Joe Biden for taking precautions to protect himself against the coronavirus and imitating how Hillary Clinton collapsed while fighting pneumonia in 2016.